digitalocean/Kubernetes-Starter-Kit-Developers/03-setup-ingress-controller/guides/nginx_performance_considerations.md

     code 03-setup-ingress-controller/assets/manifests/nginx-values-v4.0.6.yaml
     ```

-3. Then, uncomment `config` section.
+3. Then, uncomment the `keep-alive-requests` and `upstream-keepalive-requests` parameters from `config` section.
 It should look like below:

     ```yaml
     config:
-      "keep-alive-requests": "10000"
+      keep-alive-requests: "10000"
-      "upstream-keepalive-requests": "1000"
+      upstream-keepalive-requests: "1000"
     ```

-4. Now, save the values file and apply changes using `Helm` upgrade:
+4. Finally, save the values file and apply changes using `Helm` upgrade:

     ```shell
     NGINX_CHART_VERSION="4.0.6"